 ports:

-When to use multi-container pods:
+When should you use multi-container pods?

-Q: What's the difference between a Pod and a Deployment?
+What is the difference between a Pod and a Deployment?

 apiVersion: apps/v1